 When you’re moving to London as an international student, it’s a good idea to get a UK phone number to avoid costly fees for using your mobile away from your home country.
 There are a multitude of providers who all have their merits- the main thing to decide is whether you’d like to opt for a contract with handset, or a SIM-only contract.
 (I’d go for the SIM-only contract if you already have a handset!)

-Vodafone is my first choice of mobile provider, with excellent coverage across the UK.
-In fact, there are over 19.5 million Vodafone customers across the country!
-Vodafone are also present in a total of 26 countries across the world- so you could even check to see whether you can use them in your home town.
+O2 mobile is my first choice of mobile provider, with excellent coverage across the UK.
+In fact, it’s the largest network with 23.8 million customers across the country!
+O2 also offer roaming in a total of 27 international destinations across the world- so you could even check to see whether you can use them in your home town.

-There are lots of plans to choose from, with plans starting from just £6 per month!
-Unlimited plans with unlimited data start from £23 per month, which is still very affordable.
+There are lots of plans to choose from, with plans starting from just £10 per month!

-With Vodafone you’ll also receive acess to exclusive VeryMe freebies, treats and discounts via the app, which is a great perk!
-You can expect a free treat every Friday (often this is a free coffee!).
+With O2 mobile you’ll also receive access to exclusive O2 Priority freebies, treats and discounts via the app, which is a great perk!

 Travelling to London